The Society for Historical Archaeology Publications Style Guide

 This style guide supersedes earlier editions of this guide.
 SHA strongly recommends that new and experienced authors read this guide from beginning to end.
 Make a copy for easy reference.

-The style for the Society for Historical Archaeology publications differs significantly from that of other professional archaeological journals due to the heavier historical focus of this journal.
+The style for Society for Historical Archaeology publications differs significantly from that of other professional archaeological journals due to the heavier historical focus of this journal.
 For example, the Chicago Manual of Style, chapters 16 and 17, and other published sources pertaining to references are significantly different from those used by anthropologists and archaeologists.
 In the event of conflicts between this style guide and other journals or style guides, please follow the directions provided here.
-Questions or comments pertaining to the “The Society for Historical Archaeology Publications Style Guide” should be referred to the journal editor at the address found on the inside front cover of the latest issue of Historical Archaeology .
+Questions or comments pertaining to the “The Society for Historical Archaeology Publications Style Guide” should be referred to the journal editor at the e-mail address found on the inside front cover of the latest issue of Historical Archaeology.

 B. Recommended Writing Handbooks and Dictionaries